Jakob Kudsk Steensen

 An immersive installation that leads us to Berlin's origins as a swamp formed by a glacial valley over 10,000 years old.

-Jakob Kudsk Steensen's new commissioned work and his first exhibition in Berlin transforms the Halle am Berghain into a portal leading to a world of past wetlands and extinct species reanimated.
+Jakob Kudsk Steensen's new commissioned work, his first exhibition in Berlin, transforms the Halle am Berghain into a swamp, exploring its ecology and mythology.

 “Often new perspectives on ecology arise through upheavals in the field of technology.”